marshallflax/vision/AWS_Developer.md

 - Behind a single DNS alias for availability -- synchronous replication.
 - Not for read replicas, though a single instance can be both ("Multi-AZ Cluster")
 - No downtime necessary to promote DB to multi-AZ
+- MariaDB, Oracle, SQL Server, PostgreSQL, and MySQL support Single-AZ and Multi-AZ with one standby.
+  - PostgreSQL and MySQL also support two readable standbys

 ### RDS Aurora